CIJ Summer Conference

 Guy Porter

-Guy Porter has a background in digital investigations, data analysis and research for campaign organisations Global Witness, Avaaz and Purpose, and training and development for the Centre for Investigative Journalism (CIJ), Public Media Alliance and Goldsmiths, University of London.
+Guy Porter has a background in digital investigations, data analysis and research for campaign organisations Global Witness, Avaaz and Purpose, and training and development for the CIJ, Public Media Alliance and Goldsmiths, University of London.

 Helena Bengtsson